 Although traditionally male-only, nowadays both mixed gender and female-only capsule hotels are available.
 Some of the mixed gender hotels have co-ed capsule rooms, while others separate male and female guests by room or floor.

-Standard nightly rates are around 3,000-6,000 yen and many of the newer hotels offer easy booking in English online.
+Many of the newer hotels offer easy booking in English online.

-Five of Japan's coolest capsule hotels
+Five cool capsule hotels

 Not sure which capsule hotel to pick?
 Check out these for some inspiration.

-The Millennials, Kyoto
+The Millennials Kyoto